Daniel Johnson (baseball): San Francisco Giants

 On May 2, 2025, Johnson signed a minor league contract with the San Francisco Giants.
 In 26 appearances for the Triple-A Sacramento River Cats, he slashed .272/.312/.534 with six home runs, 18 RBI, and five stolen bases.
 On June 4, the Giants selected Johnson's contract, adding him to their active roster.
 In 14 appearances for San Francisco, he batted .172/.226/.345 with one home run, one RBI, and one stolen base.
 Johnson was designated for assignment by the Giants on August 8.

 Baltimore Orioles (second stint)

 On August 11, 2025, Johnson was claimed off waivers by the Baltimore Orioles.
 In 17 appearances for the Orioles, he batted .208/.269/.250 with one stolen base and two walks.
 Johnson was designated for assignment following the acquisition of George Soriano on November 5.
 He cleared waivers and was sent outright to the Triple-A Norfolk Tides the following day.
 However, Johnson rejected the assignment and elected free agency.

+Miami Marlins

+On December 29, 2025, Johnson signed a minor league contract with the Miami Marlins.
+He made five appearances for the Triple-A Jacksonville Jumbo Shrimp, going 1-for-15 (.067) with one walk.
+Johnson was released by the Marlins organization on April 7, 2026.

+Houston Astros

+On April 19, 2026, Johnson signed a minor league contract with the Houston Astros.
+Johnson made one appearance for the Triple-A Sugar Land Space Cowboys prior to having his contract selected on April 21.
+In eight appearances for Houston, he went 2-for-14 (.143) with two RBI.
+On May 4, Johnson was designated for assignment by the Astros.
+He elected free agency after clearing waivers on May 6.
+The following day, Johnson re-signed with Houston on a minor league contract.
+He was released by the Astros organization on May 24.

+Caliente de Durango (second stint)

+On June 13, 2026, Johnson signed with the Caliente de Durango of the Mexican League.